amitsarvate/csci_2000_final_project_take_2/README.md

 # BLOG POST REPORT

-## Airbnbs in NYC: An Analysis of Optima for Airbnb Owners and Travelers
+## Airbnbs in NYC: An Analysis of Optima for Airbnb Travelers

 ### About Me